How to use Wagn

 Forms are content patterns.
 Every day we encounter lots of formatted information: weather forecasts, sports cards, restaurant menus, user profile pages, tax documents and nutrition labels each have their own pattern of what information is included, and how it is laid out.
 These patterns help you compare and contrast information visually, and to notice missing information.

-Decko lets you create forms and apply them to Set of cards, so they contain the same kinds of information with the same structure.
-It does so using two Setting: *structure and *default
+Decko lets you create forms and apply them to sets of cards, so they contain the same kinds of information with the same structure.
+It does so using two settings: *structure and *default

 Open these two Recipe cards, and you'll see they have the same structure: